 Walnut Country offers three heated pools and one heated kiddie pool (at the Main Pool) for the exclusive use of its residents.
 Pool availability dates and times are subject to change without notice.

 To use the Main and Side Pools you must have a pool key and your CHOA badge.
-No lifeguards will be on duty at the side pools; however, lifeguards will be at the Main Pool from noon until closing, beginning June 13, seven days a week throughout the summer.
+No lifeguards are on duty at any pools.
+All swimmers swim at their own risk.
+No swimmers under 14 years old may swim without adult supervision.

 Main pool hours